-That is why when a native Swede speaks English; you may find that they use these same techniques in the English language.
-You may have heard the rising then lowering down tones.
+That is why when a native Swede speaks English, they may use these same techniques in the English language.
+You may have heard the rising and then lowering tones.
 Or you may find they will emphasize one word in a sentence as emphasis and slightly blow in a bit before they emphasize an important point.

 If you are a fan of the Swedish Music group ABBA, when you listen to their English music, you can hear some of the Swedish sing-song effects in their singing.

 For me, when the Swedes do this when they speak English, it makes the English language charming.
-No wonder my mother spent her life with American’s telling her, ‘what a cute accent you have, where are you from?”
+No wonder my mother spent her life with Americans telling her, ‘what a cute accent you have or where are you from?”

-The Swedish language is beautiful, even if there is a bit of a sing-song to it.
+The Swedish language is beautiful, even if there is a bit of a sing-song.
 Learn Swedish so you can come to sing along with it!

-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and website publishing.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.